ashishu007/Obituary-Generation/labelling/README.md

 - Right now the automated conversion of `jsonl` to `xml` is only possible for `basic-retrieval` method.
 - I am trying to develop an automated way for the conversion for `component-retrieval` as well.
 - The only challenging task there is to segregating different sentences.
-- Right now, file conversion for `component-retrieval` can be done in a semi-automated way by following these steps:
+- Right now, file conversion from `jsonl` to `xml` for `component-retrieval` can be done in a semi-automated way by following these steps:
     - Manually label each obituary to identify different components.
     - The three extra tags should be: `personal_info_component`, `relations_component` and `funeral_component`.
         - See: `xml-tagged-comps.xml`